secretstartups/handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/switchboard.md

 #### Issue & Epic tracking

 1. Engineers use Progress Threads to share progress in an async fashion
-1. At the beginning of the Switchboard Sync the team will check in on epics labelled ~"workflow-infra::In Progress" or ~"workflow-infra::Triage" to ensure due dates are appropriate and highlight any blockers
+1. At the beginning of the Switchboard Sync the team will check in on epics labeled ~"workflow-infra::In Progress" or ~"workflow-infra::Triage" to ensure due dates are appropriate and highlight any blockers
 1. Epic DRIs update the status in the Epic Description every Wednesday in preparation for the [Grand Review](/handbook/engineering/infrastructure/platforms/project-management/#projects-are-reviewed-weekly-in-the-grand-review)
 1. Epic DRIs review the due date weekly.
 The epic status update should include the DRI's confidence level in the due date and any risks to delivery